AlexKernot/OOP-Project/readme.md

 Game Modes can be chosen on the Main Menu accordingly:

-Normal Mode: Player has a team of 6 Pokemon chosen to battle against an enemy team (either random or team-selected)
+Normal Mode: Player has a team of 6 Pokemon chosen to battle against an enemy team (either random or team-selected).

 Mayhem battle: 6 Pokemon for the player that are given 4 random moves.
 Typing will be decided by the first two moves.
 Type Matchups are reversed.